Super-NES/beautiful-jekyll/index.md

 {: .center}
 ![peer_found](/blogImgs/peer_found.png)

 Is it possible to avoid a single point of failure in the first place?
-After all, that was the purpose of creating a peer-to-peer network in the first place.
+After all, that was part of the purpose of creating a peer-to-peer network.

 ##### Load Balancing